irishdevops/Satellites_Land_Coverage_MLOPS_training/readme.md

 ### **Advantages and unique value:**

-- Process of data mining + training models just following notebook 1 and notebook 2 instructions is unique to this computer vision experiment.
-Use the models from tensorflow.
+- Process of data mining + training models just following notebook 1 and notebook 2 instructions is unique to this computer vision experiment. you can choose the pre-trained models from tensorflow and pytorch that have been selected or use your own models.